kogo59/The_Central_Caucasus_and_Bashan/chapters/02_Chapter.md

 :::: fs-xs
-The English Soldier — A Mountain Ride — Es-Salt — Lost on the Hills — The Jabbok — Camp of the Beni-Hassan— Suppressing a Sheikh — The Oak Forests of Gilead — The Tablelands — An Uxorious Sheikh — Derat — The Roman Road — The Robbers repulsed — Ghusam — Bozrah — Honoured Guests — A Ramble in the Ruins —Kureiyeh— Patriarchal Hospitality — Hebran — A Stone House — Kufr— Ascent of El-Kleib — Suweideh — Kunawat — Noble Ruins — Shuhba — Hades on Earth — Visiting Extraordinary — The Lejuh — A Lava Flood—Ahireh — Khubab — A Rush to Arms — The Stolen Mule — A Village in Pursuit — Mismiyeh — The ❛Giant Cities❜ are Roman
+The English Soldier — A Mountain Ride — Es-Salt — Lost on the Hills — The Jabbok — Camp of the Beni-Hassan — Suppressing a Sheikh — The Oak Forests of Gilead — The Tablelands — An Uxorious Sheikh — Derat — The Roman Road — The Robbers repulsed — Ghusam — Bozrah — Honoured Guests — A Ramble in the Ruins — Kureiyeh— Patriarchal Hospitality — Hebran — A Stone House — Kufr — Ascent of El-Kleib — Suweideh — Kunawat — Noble Ruins — Shuhba — Hades on Earth — Visiting Extraordinary — The Lejuh — A Lava Flood—Ahireh — Khubab — A Rush to Arms — The Stolen Mule — A Village in Pursuit — Mismiyeh — The ❛Giant Cities❜ are Roman